google/styleguide/README.md

 #### Java

 *   Indent size will be 4.
-This may also imply:
+This will also imply:
     *   Continuation indent size is 8
     *   Tab size is 4

 #### JavaScript

-no-multi-str: We have disabled the rule that disallows multiline strings
+*   no-multi-str: We have disabled the rule that disallows multiline strings

-#### Vue.js

-es-module-exports: We will set the rule enforcing that only symbols used in other modules are exported to ‘warn’.
+*   es-module-exports: We will set the rule enforcing that only symbols used in other modules are exported to ‘warn’.
 In vanilla JS, this rule is important, but it is fundamentally incompatible with Vue.js

 ### Formatting Tools